How are Final Grades Reported in SBE?

 By the end of the year, your student will be assessed on all the priority standards for each subject at his or her grade level.
 His final grade will reflect his understanding of all of the priority standards for that subject at his or her grade level.

-In order to advance to the next level or grade, students must pass the course or class with a grade of “C” or “ME”, or better.
-Extra credit activities that have no relation to the standards will not impact the grade.
+In order to advance to the next level or grade, students must pass the course or class with a grade of “C”, or better.
+Retakes may be applied to support growth while extra credit activities will not impact the grade.

 Elementary School report cards